jonascrevecoeur/containerization_with_docker2/content/exercise_3/README.md

 2. Go inside the running container (using the right method) and
    *  read the value of the `MY-SECRET` environment variable
    *  use `tail -f ./text.log` to follow the logs.
 Every 10 seconds the clock will send you a “secret message”.
 What is the secret message?

+3. List all existing containers created so-far (running or stopped).
+Cleanup by removing all containers.
+   * **Hint**: You can provide multiple ids to `docker container rm` to remove multiple containers
+   * **Hint**: Chain `docker container rm` with a command listing the ids of all containers to remove all of them at once.